 Ultimately, if you’re taking on a new project simply for the cash, you should seriously consider something like opening a liquor store.
 It’s a license to print money, they say.
-(And if that suggestion provokes a visceral negative response, then stop and write down all the reasons why it’s a terrible idea—and apply some of them next time someone proposes a new line of business just for the cash.)
+(And if that suggestion provokes a visceral negative response, then stop and write down all the reasons why it’s a terrible idea.
+Now apply some of them next time someone proposes a new line of business just for the cash.)

-If you have a strong mission statement, you can invoke it against these new distractions: “Yes, it’s a great cause, but it’s not our cause.”
+If you have a strong mission statement, you can invoke it against these new distractions.
+“Yes, it’s a great cause, but it’s not our cause.”
 But if your mission statement is vague—”Mission Creek Museum Society connects people with heritage,” say, then it’s a bit harder to keep those turtles out.
 Turtles are part of your heritage too, you know.

-Keep your mission statements strong and your strategic plans current.
+So keep your mission statements strong and your strategic plans current.
 Vet your board members carefully, and keep them focussed.
 Or you may just find yourself surrounded by adorable little reptiles.